The UW Program Director

 Associated Staff and Field School Instructors

-Dr. Elizabeth Bloch-Smith (Area D2 team director) lectures on the archaeology of the Bronze and Iron Ages in Israel.
+Dr. Elizabeth Bloch-Smith (St. Joseph’s University) is the Area D-2 team leader and lectures on the archaeology of the Bronze and Iron Ages in Israel.

 Dr. Elisabetta Boaretto (Research Associate at the Weizmann Institute of Science and Director of its Radiocarbon Dating Laboratory; Lecturer in Archaeological Science at Bar Ilan University) lectures on radiocarbon dating and microarchaeology at Dor.

-Henry Burden (MA candidate in Classics, UW)is a Square Supervisor for the UW Team.
+Henry Burden is a Square Supervisor for the UW Team.

 Trevor Layman (MA in Archaeology, Koç University, Istanbul) site photographer, Trevor also trains all UW-area students in artifact registration.
 Trevor’s Field School lectures cover the system of recording and mapping of finds at Tel Dor, as well as the details of archaeological photography.